 There’s a good reason for the addition of extra nutrients to food as it reduces the overall health risk of nutritional deficiency in the population.
 A couple of noteworthy minerals are iodine added to salt to prevent a goiter (an enlargement of the thyroid gland), as well as folate enrichment to prevent defects of the brain, spine, or spinal cord in babies called spina bifida.

-The problem with the healthwashing fortified foods to increase business is that the body doesn’t readily absorb all nutrients.
-One major drawback is that the form of the vitamin or mineral is often different from how it’s natural state.
+The problem with fortified foods is that the body doesn’t readily absorb all nutrients.
+One major drawback is that the original form of the vitamin or mineral is often very different from its natural state.
 When eating a whole food, the nutrients are already in balance with the other nutrients, helping to increase absorption.
+However, fortified foods within a healthwashing context is big business.

 No trans fat